How to combine Status Lists and Introspection¶

 dotnet add package SdJwt.Net.StatusList

-Token Introspection (RFC 7662) allows a Verifier to query an authorization server in real-time to determine the state of a credential.
-This is useful when:
+Token Introspection (RFC 7662) lets a verifier query an authorization server in real time to determine the state of a credential.
+Use it when:

 - Immediate revocation propagation is required